JustCati/Ego-SAM-RCNN/README.md

-# Mask-RCNN with Segment Anything Model (SAM) for Object Detection and Segmentation
+# SAMMask - Object Detection and Segmentation with Mask-RCNN and Segment Anything Model (SAM) for Mask Generation

 ## Overview